survivejs/react-book/manuscript/07_implementing_dnd.md

 );
 ```

 We also need to trigger it when moving.
-We should connect this action with `onMove` hook we just defined.
+We should connect this action with `onMove` hook we just defined:

 **app/components/Notes.jsx**